Buzzaloo/LR-LogSources/MS Sysmon XML/readme.md

 While these parsing rules are primarily written for collection over RPC, the regex will match against Sysmon logs sent via Syslog, such as from Splunk or Elastic.

+### How to add XML Sysmon Logs?

+At present, in order to collect Sysmon logs in XML format you'll need to do the following:
+1) Within the LogRhythm Admin Console, browse to Tools > Knowledge > MPE Rule BuilderImport
+2) Import each of the  custom MPE rules from  this Github repository
+3) Ensure all rules are set to Production status
+4) Under the Log Processing Policies tab, create a new Policy called Sysmon, choose "System MS Windows Event Log XML - Security"
+5) Filter for custom rules, select the newly imported rules and enable them
+6) Finally, add your new "System MS Windows Event Log XML - Security" log sources, with the Event Log path to Sysmon, and choose the MPE Process Policy called Sysmon